openenclave/openenclave/doc/GettingStarted.md

 Installing
 ----------

+This chapter describes how to locally install the SDK from the compiled OpenEnclave tree.
+To create a redistributable binary package (such as a .deb pacakge), see the next chapter.

 Specify the install-prefix to the cmake call.
 As of now, there is no real need to install the SDK system-wide, so you might use a tree in your home directory: